-The Student Activities Center hosts information in the discussions section of our NEC Off-Campus Housing Facebook Group to help NEC students connect with other students and local community members looking for or offering housing.
+The Student Activities Center and Admissions Office host information in the discussions section of our NEC Off-Campus Housing Facebook Group to help NEC students connect with other students and local community members looking for or offering housing.
 This page is meant as a service to students.
-The Student Activities Center does not closely monitor this page and does not endorse any individuals or listings.
+The Student Activities Center and Admissions Office does not closely monitor this page and do not endorse any individuals or listings.

-Landlords may charge several upfront fees: first month’s rent, last month’s rent, a security deposit equal to one month’s rent, lock fee to cover the expense of replacing the previous tenant’s lock and key, and an inspection fee to cover 50% of the cost to have the apartment inspected to make sure it meets the standards of the State Sanitary Code.
+Landlords may charge several up-front fees: first month’s rent, last month’s rent, a security deposit equal to one month’s rent, and a lock fee to cover the expense of replacing the previous tenant’s lock and key.

 It is illegal for a landlord to charge any other upfront fees including a deposit to hold the apartment for a prospective tenant, a damage deposit or fee to allow pets, or a finder’s fee, unless he is a licensed realtor.